 I find this hard on a single declutter.

-To give you an example, my crockery cupboard was a nightmare … rammed full, you had to shift stuff around to get anything out and I constantly had to grab a chair to reach the top shelf.
+I had crammed it full.
+I had to shift stuff around to get anything out, and I constantly had to grab a chair to reach the top shelf.

-Now, everything I need daily is in easy reach … at first I felt I was wasting space but it stays tidy and saves me time and hassle throughout the day.
+At first, I felt I was wasting space, but it stays tidy and saves me time and hassle throughout the day.

-I love bits and bobs … we have shelves upon shelves of books and ornaments.
+We have shelves upon shelves of books and ornaments.

-But the clutter gets me down too much … it means hours a week tidying or being in a constant frenzy because I don’t know where stuff is.
+It means hours a week tidying or being in a constant frenzy because I don’t know where stuff is.

 The only way to make your declutter last is to stop buying stuff!

-You could be systematic and go through each small area, but I find I now instinctively spot stuff we don’t need as I go round the house and drop it into a basket to go to our local charity shop every month.
+You could be systematic and go through each small area, but I find I now instinctively spot stuff we don’t need as I go around the house and drop it into a basket to go to our local charity shop every month.

 Now don’t get me wrong!